axelvaldez/radical-companies/_posts/TEMPLATE/2022-MM-DD-TEMPLATE.markdown

   </table>
  </div>
  <p>Our recomendation is that you allot one hour each to Mindset and About&hellip, Transparency and Collaboration, and Alignment and Foundation.
 These three hours will get you a deep trust with other co-owners that businesses don&rsquo;t ever get near.</p>
- <p>For subsequent co-owner candidates, any co-owner can go through the Trust Agreement with them.</p>
+ <p>For subsequent co-owner candidates, any co-owner can go through the Explicit Relationship with them.</p>

 <!-- previous/next -->
 <div style="margin-bottom:1in; width:80%; padding:0 10%; font-family: American Typewriter, serif; ">